cfkubo/rmq-workshop/docker/readme.md

-## RabbitMQ
-This workshop is desgined to get hands on experience with RabbitMQ.
+## RabbitMQ workshop is designed to get hands on experience with RabbitMQ.
 Clone this repo and move to rmq-workshop/docker folder to continue

 ```
 git clone https://github.com/cfkubo/rmq-workshop